 If you have ever frustratingly searched for a very specific color to paint a room in your home, and kept looking until you found the EXACT color you wanted, this tip might be for you.

 We had an experience a couple of years ago where the specs for a woodworking project called for an exact match of a particular color, which we only had available on a web page.
-We thought about printing out a swatch of the hue we wanted on a color printer, then taking it to the paint shop so they could do a color match, but there were far too many uncontrollable variables (the calibration of the printer, the calibration of the color matching system at the paint shop, etc.) for the result to be exact.
+We thought about printing out a swatch of the hue we wanted on a color printer, then taking it to the paint shop so they could do a color match, but there were far too many uncontrollable variables for the result to be exact.
+(These included the calibration of the printer, the calibration of the color matching system at the paint shop, and other problematic issues.)

 Another idea was to determine the exact values that determined the color and take those to the paint shop.
 Typically these values are displayed in one of four color schemes: